babel/website/docs/register.md

 Because it is your own code that triggered the load, and not the logic within `@babel/register` itself, this should successfully compile any plugin/preset that loads synchronously.

+**Note:** `@babel/register` does _not_ support compiling native Node.js ES modules on the fly, since currently there is no stable API for intercepting ES modules loading.